Dames Point Bridge

-The Dames Point Bridge (officially the Napoleon Bonaparte Broward Bridge) is a cable-stayed bridge over the St. Johns River in Jacksonville, Florida on the Interstate 295 East Beltway.
+The Dames Point Bridge (officially the Napoleon Bonaparte Broward Bridge) is a cable-stayed bridge over the St. Johns River in Jacksonville, Florida, United States on the Interstate 295 East Beltway.
 Construction began in 1985 and was completed in 1989.
 The main span is 1300 ft, and is 175 ft high.
 The bridge was designed by HNTB Corporation and RS&H, Inc. The Massman Construction Company built the bridge.

 Design

 The bridge's cables are arranged on multiple vertical planes in a slight modification to the harp (parallel) stay arrangement.
 Main span cables are paired to anchor into the tower in a vertical plane while side span cables pair up to anchor in a horizontal plane such that four cables anchor in each tower at approximately the same elevation.